emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | ------------ | ----- |
 | Cheese       | 4     |

-**If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?**
+**4. If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?**
 ```sql
 SELECT
   SUM(